 Ground penetrating radar (GPR) aids law enforcement agencies looking for buried or hidden evidence.
 Forensic investigators can use GPR to find and retrieve delicate material without causing damage; allowing for more detailed searches.
 Other uses of GPR in this regard include:

 Since ground penetrating radar is non-destructive, it has the potential to assist law enforcement in time-sensitive investigations.
 Using GPR eliminates need for digging or hauling multiple pieces of equipment.
 Most of our systems, for example, can fit inside a small SUV.
 They are ready-to-use as long as the battery is charged and the wires are connected properly.

-GPR has already aided investigators in the discovery of murder victims, including the 2010 discovery of a missing Delaware man who had been buried six feet underground.
-In this case, ground penetrating radar detected a patch of disturbed soil in a wooded area, and police later confirmed it to be the location body of the missing man.
+Ground penetrating radar can be used in locating bodies of homicide victims.
+One notable case includes the 2010 discovery of a missing Delaware man who was buried six feet underground.
+Here, GPR detected a patch of disturbed soil in a wooded area, and police later confirmed it to be the location of the body.

-Ground penetrating radar can also help law enforcement with finding buried caches such as weapons or other evidence connected with a crime.
-In many cases, caches are quickly buried by criminals to rid themselves of the proof of their activities.
-Unlike metal detectors, ground penetrating radar can detect non-metallic items such as drugs and money as well as the soil disturbances caused by their burial.
+Ground penetrating radar can also help law enforcement with finding buried caches such as weapons or other evidence.
+In many cases, criminals quickly bury caches to rid themselves of the proof of their activities.
+Unlike metal detectors, GPR can detect nonmetallic items such as drugs and money as well as the soil disturbances caused by their burial.

 Objects Hidden in Walls

-Building walls present an ideal space for hiding evidence related to a crime.
-Walls offer long-term storage for both large and small objects, and it is difficult for others, such as law enforcement officials, to access those items once the wall is sealed again.
-Moreover, metal detectors are often unreliable for searches because of the presence of electrical wires and pipes behind walls.
+Walls are seemingly an ideal space for hiding criminal evidence.
+They offer long-term storage for both large and small objects, and it is difficult for law enforcement officials to access those items once the wall is resealed.

 Contact Us and let us know what you’ll be using the radar for and we can help assess your product needs.